ultraleap/HandyBeam/doc/source/011_wave_propagation_maths.rst

     In the actual implementation, the above equation is extended with a model of transducer directionality, and a model of attenuation in air, and where applicable, a model of time-domain impulse response.
 The core idea remains tough.

+The following simplyfying asumptions are made in most of handybeam (except where otherwise stated):

+* The field is modelled as free-field, that is, no reflectors, no interfering probes e.t.c.; the boundary is at infinity and completely absorbing. see [#f3]_, [#f4]_ and [#f5]_

 Notes on the propagator
 -----------------------